-Formed in 1927 by Louis B. Mayer, The Academy of Motion Picture Arts and Sciences was designed to deal with improving the industries image.
-At that time, movies were not seen on the same sophisticated level as literature, music and painting, so the Academy decided to congratulate its own in hopes of lending credence to their medium.
-It worked, and 86 years later, the Oscar ceremony is the largest, most watched and possibly most discussed award ceremony of the major four (Grammy, Emmy and Tony being the other three).
+Formed in 1927 by Louis B. Mayer, the Academy of Motion Picture Arts and Sciences was designed to deal with improving the industry’s image.
+At that time, movies were not seen on the same sophisticated level as literature, music, and painting, so the Academy decided to congratulate its own in hopes of lending credence to their medium.
+It worked, and 86 years later, the Oscar ceremony is the largest, most watched and possibly most discussed award ceremony of the major four (Grammy, Emmy, and Tony Awards being the other three).

 The following picks are based on two things: I saw the movies and this was the one I liked the best.
 Nothing more and nothing less.

 Chiwetel Ejiofor 12 Years a Slave – One of the great tragedies of the victim is that someone must bear witness.
 What to make of all this suffering if there is no one to tell the tale?
 Solomon Northup was both the victim and the witness and you can see that all in the eyes of Ejiofor.
 That is what makes one of the last shots of his face so heartbreaking and so profound.

 Matthew McConaughey Dallas Buyers Club

 Amy Adams American Hustle

 Cate Blanchett Blue Jasmine